SleepingBearDesign/muskegon-risers/content/tryouts/2017-arena-tryouts.md

 +++
 id = "201"
-title = "2017 Premier Arena Soccer League Open Tryouts" shorttitle = "2017 Arena Open Tryouts" description = "Open tryouts for MKG's upcoming Premier Arena Soccer League season will be held at 9am on Sunday, November 27 at Shoreline Soccer Club (6875 Norton Pines Dr, Norton Shores, MI 49456).
-Tryouts will run from 9am to 11am and the cost of entry is $50 online, or $75 at the door.
-Online registration closes at midnight on Saturday, November 26.<br><br>Please direct any further questions to riserssc@gmail.com.<br><br>Rostered players will be expected to attend all 5 home and all 5 away games.
-They must also be able to attend team practices, which will range from 2-3/week around 7pm beginning December 7th." mini = "Arena Soccer League Tryouts on November 27th!" slug = "arena-season-tryouts" imgurl = "assets/img/store/season-tickets/2017-arena/tickets1.jpg" prodimgs = ["assets/img/store/season-tickets/2017-arena/tickets2.jpg", "assets/img/store/season-tickets/2017-arena/tickets3.jpg"] price = "75.00"
+title = "Boulder, CO - Open Tryouts" shorttitle = "Boulder, CO - Open Tryouts" description = "Open Tryouts in Boulder, CO for MKG's 2017 Premier League of America and 2018 Premier Arena Soccer League rosters will be held at 6pm on Thursday, March 9 at Boulder Indoor Soccer (3203 Pearl St, Boulder, CO 80301).
+Tryouts will run from 6pm to 8pm and the cost of entry is $50 online, or $75 at the door.
+Online registration closes at midnight on Wednesday, March 8.<br><br>Please direct any further questions to riserssc@gmail.com.<br>" mini = "Boulder, CO - Open Tryouts" slug = "boulder-open-tryouts" imgurl = "assets/img/store/season-tickets/2017-arena/tickets1.jpg" prodimgs = ["assets/img/store/season-tickets/2017-arena/tickets2.jpg", "assets/img/store/season-tickets/2017-arena/tickets3.jpg"] price = "75.00"